-How would Orcas be impacted by the proposed Kinder Morgan pipeline?
+How would Orcas be impacted by the proposed Trans Mountain pipeline?

-Marine Mammals, including orca, are at risk in the event of an oil spill:
+Many marine mammals, including orcas, are at risk in the event of an oil spill:

-- Southern resident killer whales in British Columbia are considered endangered species, while northern whales are considered threatened but recovery plans in place are weak (Raincoast Conservation Foundation, 2014)
+- Southern resident killer whales in British Columbia are considered an endangered species while northern whales are considered threatened.
+Sadly, recovery plans in place are weak.
+(Raincoast Conservation Foundation, 2014)

-- Many marine mammals, including orca (also called blackfish or southern resident killer whale), reside in or visit Burrard Inlet (Trans Mountain Assessment Report, p.
-32).
+- Many marine mammals, including orcas (also called ‘blackfish’ or ‘southern resident killer whale’), reside in or visit Burrard Inlet.
+(Trans Mountain Assessment Report, p.
+32)

 Impact of Oil spills

 - More than 25 years after the Exxon Valdez spill in Prince William Sound, Alaska, orca populations have not yet recovered.
-The impact on orca populations of an oil spill caused by the Kinder Morgan pipeline or associated tanker traffic would be even more severe (Trans Mountain Assessment Report, p.
-71).
+The impact on orca populations of an oil spill caused by the Trans Mountain pipeline or associated tanker traffic would have the same effects.
+(Trans Mountain Assessment Report, p.
+71)

-- The proposed Kinder Morgan pipeline expansion will increase tanker and tug traffic in the Burrard Inlet significantly.
-Loud, underwater noises change animal behaviour resulting from running tanker or tug engines can disturb the orcas’ senses, as they rely on sonar to communicate and forage for food.
-The blackfish sonar system is critical for their survival (Trans Mountain Assessment Report, p.
-78).
+- The proposed Trans Mountain pipeline expansion will increase tanker and tug traffic in the Burrard Inlet significantly.
+Loud, underwater noises resulting from running tankers or tug engines change animal behaviour and can disturb the orcas senses, as they rely on sonar to communicate and forage for food.
+The blackfish sonar system is critical for their survival.
+(Trans Mountain Assessment Report, p.
+78)

 Cultural importance to Tsleil-Waututh